LJCONNOLLY/Intro-to-TandT/projects/breaking-binaries.md

 <!-- Context -->
 <h2 class="section-header">The Problem</h2>

+<div class="callout-box">
 <p>Popular dating apps like Tinder, Bumble, and Hinge have historically been designed for straight, cisgender users.
-Even with LGBTQ+ features added over time, these platforms often fail to serve gender nonconforming lesbians—people whose gender expression and sexual identity don't fit binary categories.</p>
+Even with LGBTQ+ features added over time, these platforms often fail to serve gender nonconforming lesbians—people whose gender expression and sexual identity don't fit binary categories.

-<div class="callout-box">
-  <h4>Research Gap Identified</h4>
-  <p>While studies existed on lesbians and on gender minorities separately, almost no research examined the intersection of these identities.</p>
+This research investigates how gender nonconforming lesbians creatively navigate dating apps that treat their identities as an afterthought, and proposes design patterns that leverage creative expression to serve all users more equitably/p>

 </div>

 <!-- Research Questions -->
 <h2 class="section-header">Research Questions</h2>

 <ul style="font-size: 1.4rem; line-height: 2; color: #5C4A3A;">
-  <li>How do gender nonconforming lesbians present their gender and sexuality on dating apps?</li>
-  <li>What constraints do they experience when trying to express their authentic identities?</li>
+  <li>What constraints do gender nonconforming lesbians experience when trying to express their identities?</li>
   <li>How do they creatively work within and around platform limitations?</li>
   <li>How do intersecting identities (race, class) shape their experiences?</li>
   <li>What design changes would better serve this community?</li>